 Terms and conditions of transactions with related parties

-All related party transactions are considered to have been made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year end are unsecured and interest free and settlement occurs in cash.
 There have been no guarantees provided or received for any related party receivables or payables.

 Transactions with key management personnel